selner/job_scooper_v4/README.md

 That's just the start of [what Jobs Scooper can do...](../../wiki).

 ## Running Jobs_Scooper
-To run Jobs Scooper, type:
+To run Jobs Scooper, first set an environment variable named JOBSCOOPER_OUTPUT to your output directory on disk.

+Then type:
 ``/usr/bin/php runJobs.php -all -days 3 -ini myconfig.ini``

 Required Parameters: